jasonsahl/Phylomark/README.md

 2. directory of genomes that went into your phylogeny
 3. Reference genome from one isolate from the whole genome phylogeny

--Now you want to alter the file, phylomark_env.sh, to set the Phylomark_DIR environment variable.
-Then you can set the environment by:

-`source phylomark_env.sh`

-Once the files are generated and your environment is correct, Phylomark can be run by:
+Phylomark can be run by:

 `phylomark.py -r reference_genome -d genome_directory -t wga.tree`

 Other parameters that can be changed include:
 -s : step_size (integer).
 The sliding window will move this many bases